Zapratkyn/webserv/README.md

 - The main loop starts and waits for new connections

+- All pending requests are stacked in a list.
+An error (500) is sent to any client after the MAX_LISTEN is reached on a socket

+- The webserv identify the requested server and the client for each request

 - The Webserv splits the request into header and body

-- The server uses the header to identify the requested location and method
+- The corresponding server uses the header to identify the requested location and method

 - If the location is a url (ending with .html/.htm/.php), the server checks the url list and sends either the corresponding page or the 404 page, then goes back to the main loop

+- If the location is directory or a location with autoindex setup, the server sends ./dir.html to the client, filled with links to any file or folder found in the directory

-- Searching for localhost:[any_set_port]/kill properly stops the server, frees what needs to be freed, displays a message in the terminal and show a relevant page to the user in the browser
+- Searching for localhost:[any_set_port]/kill properly stops the server, frees what needs to be freed, displays a message in the terminal and in the log and shows a relevant page to the user in the browser

-- If you look for a set location (example, localhost:8083/loc, with the custom.conf file), you get a directory page.
-The links don't work yet.

 - In any of those cases, the code and the message will be correct ("200 OK" if page found, "404 Not found" if not)